 CLIP offers medically based individualized treatment through the use of the most current evidence-based practices with a focus on reintegration back into the community, as soon as possible.
 Psychiatric treatment is provided in a secure and highly structured setting designed to access, treat and stabilize youth diagnosed with a psychiatric and or behavioral disorder.
 It is an opportunity to evaluate medications in a controlled setting which is unparalleled, and provides opportunity for parents to learn new skills and strategies to effectively understand and manage their child’s illness.

-CLIP is an opportunity to work with CLIP treatment staff and community providers in order to develop the necessary supports and resources in the community to adequately support the family and youth through the transition and return home.
+CLIP is a mental health treatment course and is not a permanent placement for a child to live indefinitely.
+The treatment team recognizes that youths will be returning to the community when they have met treatment goals, and works actively to engage those people who will be supporting the youth in the transition back home.
+CLIP provides an opportunity to work with CLIP treatment staff and community providers in order to develop the necessary supports and resources in the community to adequately support the family and youth through the transition and return home.

 Contact your local Behavioral Health Organization (BHO) or Managed Care Organization (MCO) office here.